nus-cs2113-AY2223S1/tp/docs/team/sylviahe171.md

 Hi, I am HE Jinwen, a year 3 Dual degree program (computer science + Finance) student.

-Pet Clinic Management System(PCMS) is a project with Command Line Interface (CLI) developed by a team of five students following the course requirements of CS2113 within six weekss.
+Pet Clinic Management System(PCMS) is a project with Command Line Interface (CLI) developed by a team of five students following the course requirements of CS2113 within six weeks.
 PCMS is a desktop application that helps a clinic reception to record appointments, assign tasks, and manage data of pets/services/tasks/employees.

 ## Summary of Contributions